-Area made January 17, 2007 among Canmex II, the Government of Puntland and Range Resources Ltd., as amended by amending agreements made November 25, 2009, January 16, 2011 and by a letter agreement dated July 12, 2011, under which Canmex II
+means the production sharing agreement in respect of the Nugaal Valley Exploration Area made January 17, 2007 among Canmex II, the Government of Puntland and Range Resources Ltd., as amended by amending agreements made November 25, 2009, January 16, 2011 and by a letter agreement dated July 12, 2011, under which Canmex II holds a 60% participating interest in the Nugaal Valley Exploration Area.

+"Puntland Oil"

-"Puntland Oil" means Puntland Oil Pty Ltd.
+means Puntland Oil Pty Ltd.

+"Puntland PSAs"

-"Puntland PSAs" means the Dharoor Valley PSA and the Nugaal Valley PSA.
+means the Dharoor Valley PSA and the Nugaal Valley PSA.

-"Qualifying means the exchange of shares between AOC and Denovo whereby Denovo acquired the Transaction"

-Canmex Shares from AOC in consideration for the issuance of the Consideration Shares, all in accordance with the terms of the Share Exchange Agreement.
+"Qualifying Transaction" means the exchange of shares between AOC and Denovo whereby Denovo acquired the Canmex Shares from AOC in consideration for the issuance of the Consideration Shares, all in accordance with the terms of the Share Exchange Agreement.

+"QT Escrow Agreement"
-"QT Escrow means the Exchange Form 5D Escrow Agreement (Value Securities) dated September 20, Agreement" 2011 among the Company, the Escrow Agent and AOC, pursuant to which the QT

-Escrowed Securities are held in escrow.
+means the Exchange Form 5D Escrow Agreement (Value Securities) dated September 20, 2011 among the Company, the Escrow Agent and AOC, pursuant to which the QT Escrowed Securities are held in escrow.

+"QT Escrowed Securities"

-"QT Escrowed means the 27,777,778 Consideration Shares that were subject to escrow under the QT
+means the 27,777,778 Consideration Shares that were subject to escrow under the QT Escrow Agreement.

-Securities" Escrow Agreement.